Last Updated on March 28, 2021

 We have visited Singapore twice and each time we have included a visit to the Singapore National Orchid Garden.
-The gardens are part of the Botanical Gardens in Singapore and are a UNESCO World Heritage Site and were listed in 2015.
-In fact they are the only botanical gardens listed by UNESCO.
+The gardens are part of the Botanical Gardens in Singapore and are a UNESCO World Heritage Site.
+It was listed in 2015.

 The Orchid Garden was opened in October 1995.
 There are over 1000 species and 2000 hybrids on display and they are truly something to behold.
 It seemed that every orchid was my favourite until I saw the next!
 The orchid collection is the result of the breeding programme which was started in 1928.

 Take little respite from the hustle and bustle of the city take a stroll in the tranquility of the gardens.
 As you walk in the cascading fountain with a backdrop of hundred of orchids, palms and greenery is simply stunning.

 What to see at the Singapore Orchid Gardens